ed765super/DATA602/README.md

 ## Future plans
 The following could be applied in the future
 * Finding a different way to fill my NA values that has less impact on the regression itself.
+   * "first split into train and test, then replace NA by mean on train and then apply this stateful preprocessing model to test" ~ Fabian Werner
 * Seperating out the monster_types to distribute the weight of each of the different monster types in a more fair way
 * Update the card pool to include cards up to the "Lightning Overdrive" set to express the impact link monsters have on the various features of the dataset